abhiii29/abhiii29.github.io/about/index.md

 ## Installation
 * Import the python script to the ImageJ/Fiji installation directory
 * Create a directory structure for Original data, Validation data and Test data
-	* Every directory should have an Original image and a labelled image
+	* Every directory should have an Original image directory and a labelled image directory

 ## Python Dependencies
 ### Conda